Drupal 8/9/10 FAQs

 13. Is it possible to translate URLs coming from Drupal in Smartling CAT tool?

 Yes, href URLs coming from Drupal content fields can be translated.
 This can be set up at `/admin/tmgmt/translators/manage/<smartling_provider_name>` page.

 14. Can it translate Paragraphs?

 Yes, Paragraphs are supported by TMGMT.
-Please note that enabled for translation must be only fields inside paragraphs but not the paragraphs itself.
-More details described in the official Paragraph module doc.
+Please note that enabled for translation must be only fields inside paragraphs, but not the paragraphs itself.
+More details described in the official Paragraph module documentation.

 15. Why doesn't connector upload changes from edited nodes/entities even though “Track changes of the translatable entities” option is enabled?

 TMGMT Extension Suite module re-uploads edited nodes/entities in case there are related TMGMT Jobs in Drupal database.
 If TMGMT Job was removed for some reason, then the connector won't be able to upload changes to Smartling.
 TMGMT Jobs can be removed manually or by TMGMT automation rule "Purge finished jobs".
 It should be set as "Never" at